FUTURETECH6/Notes-Sophomore1/EngSS/FINAL.md

-the husbandkill himself before the operation
+the husband kill himself before the operation